Riya312/leetcode/2-add-two-numbers/README.md

 	<li><code>0 &lt;= Node.val &lt;= 9</code></li>
 	<li>It is guaranteed that the list represents a number that does not have leading zeros.</li>
 </ul>

+30-Second Explanation (Interview Style)

+Since the digits are stored in reverse order, the head of each linked list represents the ones place, so we can add the numbers just like element-wise addition with carry.

+Create a dummy node to simplify building the result list.

+Traverse both linked lists simultaneously.

+At each step:

+Add the values from both nodes and the carry.

+The digit to store is sum % 10.

+Update carry using sum // 10.

+Move to the next nodes.

+Continue until both lists are finished and carry becomes 0.

+Return dummy.next as the head of the result list.

+Time complexity is O(max(n, m)) since we traverse both lists once.